reimagined/resolve/docs/cloud-cli.md

 title: reSolve Cloud CLI
 ---

-The reSolve Cloud CLI is a console tool that allows you to deploy an application to the cloud and manage all aspects of the deployed application's functionality.
+reSolve Cloud CLI is a console tool that allows you to deploy an application to the cloud and manage the deployed application's functionality.

 ## Install ReSolve CLoud CLI